nimakam/universal-identity-site/about-us.md

 ---
 ## Who we are

 We are a pre-seed non-profit organization working on building the internet's native identity layer.
-We are incorporated in the United States and have pending 501(c)3 status.
-As such all out activities should and will benefit the public as you can see from the causes and activities below.
+We are incorporated in the United States and are pending 501(c)3 status.
+As such, all of our activities ultimately benefit the public, as can be observed from our causes and activities below.

 ## Our vision